Understanding RUVs

 If any of the material investment terms that were disclosed to you at the time of your commitment, change after, we will send you a notice and provide an option to opt-out of the investment.

-Examples of changes that would mandate an option to opt-out:
+Examples of changes that would mandate an option to opt-out: changes to funding instrument, valuations, discount, lead investor/financing info, or changes to investor rights.

 Will I be entitled to a token warrant if the deal’s terms included one?